PhD student, LISTIC, USMB

 the spatial evolution of observable surface states.

-Keywords: Cryosphere, Radiative transfer, Machine learning, Radar
+Keywords: Cryosphere, Radiative transfer, Machine-learning, Radar

 Supervisor: Abdourrahmane ATTO (LISTIC)

-Co-supervisor: Fatima KARBOU (Météo-France), Emmanuel TROUVÉ (LISTIC)
+Co-supervisors: Fatima KARBOU (Météo-France), Emmanuel TROUVÉ (LISTIC)

-Start of the thesis: October 2021
+Start of thesis: October 2021